If You Dream It, You Can Build It in The Sims 4

 *May 22, 2020 Update: Our door and window problem looks like it will soon be in the past.
 A new base game update coming in June for the new The Sims 4: Eco Lifestyle Expansion Pack will include the ability to freely move and place doors and windows!
 Note, you will not have to buy the expansion pack to get this upgrade.

 Let's Get Fancy

-Once you get comfortable with the tools for building a box-shape house, take it to the next level.
-Use the same tools to build additional "boxes" that just out in different directions.
+Once you get comfortable with the tools for building a box-shaped house, take it to the next level.
+Use the same tools to build additional "boxes" that are just out in different directions.
 That's all a house really is; a series of connected "boxes" arranged in interesting shapes.

 To make your multi-box design house even more interesting, use multiple roof pieces on different parts of your house.
 Play around with them until you find a shape you like.
 This is how a house goes from a simple square or rectangle to a more complex-looking shape.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.